saibotsivad/tech-blog/content/2016-02-making-an-autocomplete-search-that-doesnt-suck.md

 date: Tue Feb 09 2016 15:25:43 GMT-0600 (CST)
 author: Josh Duff

-We index emails related to (as of February 2016) about 27m domains, 4m brands, and 50k companies.
+We index emails related to (as of February 2016) about 27m domains, 4m brands, and over 50k companies.
 It's important that our customers be able to easily bring up the domain or brand they care about.

 We use search dropdowns with results coming from ElasticSearch in the back-end.
 In the early days of our app, people would have difficulties finding some domains or company names - you couldn't easily find companies with periods or dashes in their name, and short domain names or some awkward subdomains.